nus-cs2113-AY2122S2/tp/docs/team/thedarie.md

 # Daryl - Project Portfolio Page

 ## Overview
-Sherpass is a command interface desktop application to help students manage their academic workloads by preparing them a timetable to plan their activities, as well as encouraging them to complete the activities with the use of the study session.
+Sherpass is a command line interface desktop application to help students manage their academic workloads by preparing them a timetable to plan their activities, as well as encouraging them to complete the activities with the use of the study session.